Rxma-uuu/Fastlytics-Backend/README.md

     ```
 4.  **Run API Server:** Start the FastAPI server using Uvicorn.
     ```bash
+    # For development (with auto-reload)
     uvicorn main:app --host 0.0.0.0 --port 8000 --reload
     ```
     The API will then be accessible, typically at `http://localhost:8000`.

-The `--reload` flag automatically restarts the server when code changes are detected (useful for development).
+    **Alternative (Production with Gunicorn):**
+    For production deployments, using Gunicorn with Uvicorn workers is often recommended for better process management.
+    ```bash
+    # Example: Run with 4 worker processes
+    gunicorn -k uvicorn.workers.UvicornWorker main:app --bind 0.0.0.0:8000 -w 4
+    ```
+    *   `-k uvicorn.workers.UvicornWorker`: Specifies the Uvicorn worker class for ASGI compatibility.
+    *   `--bind 0.0.0.0:8000`: Sets the address and port to listen on.
+    *   `-w 4`: (Optional) Specifies the number of worker processes (adjust based on your server resources).